Jibbedi/react-wizard-primitive/README.md

 The Wizard component uses **useWizard** internally and exposes a compound components API via Context.
 Use this as a top level component for the wizard and put any number of _WizardSteps_ in it.

-You can _optionally_ provide a render prop, which gets passed the same values that _useWizard_.
+You can _optionally_ provide a render prop, which gets passed the same values that _useWizard_ returns.

 ### WizardStep